 RESEARCH: Native American Studies, Ethnic Studies, Health Disparities, Native American Health, HIV/AIDS

 Dr. Vernon is a Full Professor at Colorado State University, Chair of the Ethnic Studies Department and the Assistant to the Dean of the College of Liberal Arts.
 She was appointed for the Fall 2009 term as the Associate Provost of Special Projects where she worked on a number of projects including developing family friendly resources and RAMS for Diversity activities.
-She is also committed to the discipline of Ethnic Studies and is an Executive Board member of the National Association for Ethnic Studies.
-Dr. Vernon his trained in Native American Studies and Ethnic Studies and throughout the years she has engaged in ethnic studies program reviews and serves as a manuscript reviewer for a number of journals and presses.
-As well, Dr. Vernon has membership in several professional health societies such as the National Association of Ethnic Studies, Racial and Ethnic Populations Ad Hoc Committee, National Institute of Health, and Indigenous HIV/AIDS Research Training Council.
-She was appointed by Department of Health and Human Services Secretary Kathleen Sebelius to the Office of AIDS Research Advisory Council from 2010-2012 and has recently been appointed by CO Governor John Hickenlooper to the Colorado HIV/AIDS Care and Prevention Coalition.
-She has been actively involved in the field of health for eighteen years and is the author of Killing Us Quietly: Native Americans and HIV/AIDS (2001) and several other journal articles.
-Her research area is Native American health, particularly HIV/AIDS with other sub interests in health disparities.
-Dr. Vernon also provides capacity building assistance aimed at mobilizing communities around HIV/AIDS prevention in Native communities throughout the United States.
+Dr. Vernon is trained in Native American Studies and Ethnic Studies and throughout the years has engaged in ethnic studies programs reviews and serves as a manuscript reviewer for a number of journals and presses.
+As well, Dr. Vernon has worked in the field of Native Americans and HIV/AIDS for several decades and has held membership in several professional health societies such as the Racial and Ethnic Populations Ad Hoc Committee, National Institute of Health, Indigenous HIV/AIDS Research Training Council, Colorado HIV Prevention Advisory Committee, and Colorado HIV/AIDS Care and Prevention Coalition.
+In FY 2014, she participated in the Racial Ethnic Populations planning group to develop the FY2015 Trans-NIH Plan for HIV-Related Research through co-chairing of the HIV/AIDS Prevention Planning Group.
+Dr. Vernon also provided capacity building assistance aimed at mobilizing Native communities around HIV/AIDS prevention throughout the United States for several years.
+She currently serves on the Scientific and Community Leadership Council for the Indigenous HIV/AIDS Research Training Program at the University of Washington.
+Dr. Vernon is the author of Killing Us Quietly: Native Americans and HIV/AIDS (2001) and several other journal articles.
+Her research area is Native American health, with a recent focus on health disparities among Native American and Hawaiian transgender populations.